Biography & Artist Statement

 Artist Statement

-My hopes are to excavate the complexities of this Queering of Space— one that's delicate as a butterfly’s wing, constant as the sun, and rooted in mystery.
+As I combine memories and dreams, my hopes are to excavate the complexities of a Queering of Space— one that's delicate as a butterfly’s wing, constant as the sun, and rooted in mystery.